-BMP Blood test, CMP, BMP, Chemistry 14, Chem 14, Chemistry Panel, Chemistry Screen, Chem 7
+BMP Blood test, BMP, Chemistry Panel, Chemistry Screen, Chem 7

-- Glucose: which is the primary source of energy for the body, it should be available in steady supply and present in stable amounts in the blood.
+- Glucose: This is the primary source of energy for the body.
+It should be available in steady supply and present in stable amounts in the blood.

 - Calcium: this is one of the most important minerals for the body as it aids in the proper functioning of the nerves, muscles, and heart.
 It is also essential for the formation of bones and important for blood clotting.

 The BMP also tests for electrolytes which are minerals present in the blood and tissues as dissolved salts.
 Electrolytes move nutrients into the cells and push out waste.
 In addition, they ensure that the body maintains a healthy water balance and stabilize the body’s pH level.
 The electrolyte test includes:

 - Sodium: this is essential for the normal functioning of the body, particularly nerves and muscles.